[This page begins with introductory material

 Critically important: Steiner affirmed that "Anthroposophy will be in the school."
 So, it is clear that children attending a Waldorf school receive their educations within a miasma of mystic nonsense.
 The harm inflicted can last a lifetime.

-I describe my own experiences as a Waldorf school student in the essays "Unenlightened" and/or "I Went to Waldorf".
-In another essay ("My Sad, Sad Story" — I can laugh at myself, too) I pick up my tale following graduation from a Waldorf school.
-I should stress that I write about my own experiences only because I have a right to tell about them.
+I describe my own experiences as a Waldorf school student in the essays "Unenlightened" and (a shorter version) "I Went to Waldorf".
+In another essay ("My Sad, Sad Story" — if I sometimes mock Steiner, I sometimes mock myself) I pick up the tale following my graduation from Waldorf.
+I should stress that I have written about my own experiences only because I have the right to do so.
 Other Waldorf graduates and their parents have more powerful stories, but it is up to them to decide whether to tell those stories.
 Whether my own story has any general applicability is a question I leave for you to resolve.

-Waldorf schools generally teach Anthroposophy to the students, but typically they do this covertly, without telling the students or the students' parents what is going on, and generally they teach it without expounding Anthroposophical doctrines in so many words.
+Waldorf schools generally teach Anthroposophy to the students, but typically they do this covertly, without telling the students or the students' parents what is going on, and generally without expounding Anthroposophical doctrines in so many words.
 Their approach is indirect and sly.
 They maintain deniability, teaching Anthroposophy without, as it were, teaching it.
 [See, e.g., "Sneaking It In".]
 There are several reasons for this approach.
-Anthroposophy is occult — many of its doctrines consist of "mystery knowledge" that only insiders, "initiates," are supposed to possess.
+Anthroposophy is occult — many of its doctrines consist of "mystery knowledge" that only insiders, or "initiates," are supposed to possess.
 The inner circle of a Waldorf school may possess this knowledge, but people in outer circles are kept more or less in the dark — the farther anyone is from the center, the less s/he is told.
 Students are near the periphery, so they rarely receive clear, open statements of doctrine from their teachers.
 Still, the kids may internalize many Anthroposophical beliefs and attitudes, delivered to them through subtle processes.
 The kids will have been told mystical stories, and taught "verses" (prayers), and led in devout songs (hymns), and required to do eurythmy (a sort of Anthroposophical temple dancing), and been nudged and winked at and quietly coaxed in all manner of oblique ways.
 They will have gotten an extensive esoteric workout.
 [See "Indoctrination".]
 After spending eleven years at a Waldorf school, I knew a lot of Anthroposophy, although I didn't quite know that I knew it, if you follow me.
 I didn't consciously know that my beliefs and attitudes came, to a very large extent, out of Steiner's occult doctrines.

 The esoteric, occult nature of Anthroposophical beliefs is one major reason for Waldorf schools to proceed stealthily But there are also other reasons.
-Anthroposophy is gnostic, meaning that from the perspective of large, established Christian denominations it is heretical.
-For this reason, Waldorf insiders often feel an sharp need to guard their secrets.
+Anthroposophy is gnostic, meaning that from the perspective of large, established Christian denominations, it is heretical.
+This by itself creates a sharp, felt need in for Waldorf insiders to guard their secrets.
 Mainstream Christianity is, after all, the default faith throughout most of the Western world, and most Waldorf schools exist in Western countries.
 Even secularists tend to accept Christianity as an important part of Western cultural tradition.
-Revealing Steiner's doctrines too openly would distress and offend many "outsiders" such as students' parents.
+Revealing Steiner's heretical doctrines too openly would distress and offend many "outsiders" such as students' parents.
 So it is best for Waldorfers to keep mum and go about their business quietly.